-There are fewer drunk drivers on the road nationwide, but DUIs are still a factor in a third of all car accident deaths.
-Drunk driving accidents remain distressingly common in Stockbridge, and in Georgia overall DUI accidents have killed 3700 people over a 10-year period.
-If you or a family member has been in an accident with a drunk driver, you don’t have to pay your medical bills on your own.
-You have a right to recover substantial financial rewards, but you need to talk to a Stockbridge drunk driving accident lawyer as soon as possible.
+Drunk driving kills one person every 52 minutes throughout the nation.
+If you or a family member has been in an accident with a drunk driver, you don’t have to pay your damages on your own.
+You have a right to recover substantial financial rewards, but you need to talk to a Stockbridge drunk driving victim accident lawyer as soon as possible.

 Let John Foy & Associates put our 20 years of experience to work for you.
-Our law firm’s mission is to help accident victims get the most money possible so they can heal from their injures and move forward with their lives.
-We only accept victims as clients, so you’ll never see us taking the side of the insurance company or a drunk driver.
-We’ll talk to you for free and explain your legal options.
-Call us at 404-400-4000 to schedule your free consultation today.
+Our law firm’s mission is to help accident victims get the most money possible so they can heal from their injuries and move forward with their lives.
+Call us to schedule your free consultation today.

 - Prescription medicine

 Most of the time, the police give a driver a chemical test to detect alcohol or drugs.
-Breath and blood tests can determine whether a driver has a blood alcohol content that is greater than the legal limit of .08%.
-Blood and urine tests can show whether a driver has drugs in his or her system.
-But some drivers never take a test and are still convicted of DUI.
+For example, breath and blood tests can determine whether a driver has a greater blood alcohol content than the legal limit of .08%.
+In addition, blood and urine tests can show whether a driver has drugs in their system.
+But some drivers never take a test and still get convicted of DUI.

 to find a John Foy office near you

-The most important thing to do is to get emergency medical treatment for yourself and anyone else who needs it.
-If your injures don’t need immediate care, there are some things you can do at the accident scene to protect your rights.
+The most important thing to do is get emergency medical treatment for yourself and anyone else who needs it.
+If your injuries don’t need immediate care, there are some things you can do at the accident scene to protect your rights.
 We recommend that you:

 - Phone the police.
-A police accident report is an important part of your claim, so you should make sure the police are called to the scene.
-Wait for the officers to arrive and tell them exactly what happened.
+A police accident report is an integral part of your claim, so you should make sure the police get called to the scene.
+Wait for the officers to arrive and tell them precisely what happened.

 - Tell the police you believe the other driver is intoxicated.
-Explain the reason for your suspicions, and the police can then observe the other driver and administer field sobriety or Breathalyzer tests to see if he or she is in fact under the influence.
+Explain the reason for your suspicions, and the police can then observe the other driver and administer field sobriety or Breathalyzer tests to see if they are in fact under the influence.
 They may arrest the driver for DUI right away.

-- Take video of your conversations with the other driver.
+- Take a video of your conversations with the other driver.
 Impaired drivers may slur their speech, seem unsteady on their feet or become argumentative.
-Your cell phone camera is an excellent way to collect evidence of what you saw and heard.
-The recording can give a jury a clear view of what happened, instead of just relying on what you and the other driver said.
+Your cell phone camera is an excellent way to collect evidence of what you saw and heard, and the recording can give a jury a clear view of what happened instead of relying on what you and the other driver said.

 - Talk with witnesses.
-If there are bystanders or people who stopped to help, find out if they saw the accident or the driver’s behavior just before the accident.
-They may also have observed the driver’s intoxication at the accident scene.
-Ask them what they saw and get their contact information.
+If bystanders or people stopped to help, find out if they saw the accident or the driver’s behavior just before the accident.
+They may also have observed the driver’s intoxication at the accident scene, so ask them what they saw and get their contact information.

-Most importantly, speak with a lawyer as soon as you can.
+Most importantly, speak with our drunk driving victim accident attorneys in Stockbridge as soon as you can.
 Any case involving DUI is complicated, and you can be sure that the insurance company will want to avoid paying you what your case is worth.